JonHarris228/MatEngine/README.md

 ```cpp
 #include <MatEngine.h>
 ```
-Now You can fully use framework at Your project.
+Now You can fully use library at Your project.

 Also read [documentation](https://github.com/JonHarris228/MatEngine/wiki/Hitbox-documentation) or look at [example](https://github.com/JonHarris228/MatEngine/tree/master/test_card_game), for proper use of _MatEngine_